 Since people usually connect the word “geothermal” with “heat” (not much of a surprise since the word contains the root “-thermal”), they rarely make the connection with cooling.
 But geothermal energy works exceptionally well for providing air conditioning.

 A geothermal system works as a type of heat pump.
-Instead of using the air as its medium for heat exchange (drawing heat from the outside air in heating mode, depositing heat in the outside air in cooling mode) it uses the earth down at the stable temperature level.
+Instead of using the air as its medium for heat exchange (drawing heat from the outside air in heating mode, depositing heat in the outside air in cooling mode), it uses the earth down at a stable temperature level.
 Plastic loops buried in the ground carry water with antifreeze as a refrigerant, and this water either absorbs or releases heat, depending on the mode the heat pump is in.

-During a hot summer in North Carolina, a geothermal heat pump absorbs heat from inside a home along an evaporator coil, just as a standard air conditioner does.
+During a hot summer in North Carolina, a geothermal heat pump absorbs heat from inside a home along with an evaporator coil, just as a standard air conditioner does.
 It then moves that heat to the cool temperature in the earth and deposits it there.
-This work more efficiently than trying to release that same heat into the already hot outside air.
+This works more efficiently than trying to release that same heat into the already hot outside air.

 Geothermal heat pumps will help you save money on utility bills both in summer and in winter.
 And, unlike standard heat pumps, a geothermal heat pump will never struggle in weather extremes thanks to the Earth’s reliably constant temperature.

 Geothermal systems can work in many places; thanks to vertical loop configurations, they can even run effectively in locations with limited ground space.
-The best way to find out if going geothermal in Apex, NC is the best choice for your home is to schedule an appointment with Ideal Services Heating & Cooling.
+The best way to find out if going geothermal is the best choice for your home is to schedule an appointment with Ideal Services Heating & Cooling.
 We install geothermal heat pumps as well as geothermal water heaters.